nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/amazon-s3-online-storage.md

 #### Cache Options

 Files retrieved from S3 are cached locally for speed.
-You can configure the maximum cache size (in bytes or with the standard KB, MB, GB or TB&nbsp;suffixes), the maximum number of files in the cache, and the minimum age (in seconds) a file should have before being eligible for purge (the age is the time since last file access).
+You can configure the maximum cache size (in bytes or with the standard KB, MB, GB or TB suffixes), the maximum number of files in the cache, and the minimum age (in seconds) a file should have before being eligible for purge (the age is the time since last file access).

 ```
 nuxeo.s3storage.cachesize=100MB